NYUAD-CRC/crc-docs/source/hpc/system/index.rst

 --------------

 You can use either :doc:`rsycn command </hpc/system/rsync_transfer>` or :doc:`FileZilla (with a GUI) </hpc/system/filezilla_transfer>` to transfer your data from/to the HPC cluster.
 Windows users can use `WinScp <https://winscp.net/eng/index.php>`__ for transferring data to and from the HPC cluster.
-For Google Drive data transfer, Please refer to the section :doc:`here </hpc/software/gdrive>`
+You can also use ``gdrive`` for Google Drive related data transfers.

 .. toctree::
   :hidden:

   /hpc/system/rsync_transfer
   /hpc/system/filezilla_transfer
+  /hpc/software/gdrive

 .. note::